tydoc/tydoc/CONTRIBUTING.md

 - Use `yarn tydoc` to work with the TyDoc CLI locally.
 Note that before using you must have run `yarn build` in `packages/tydoc`.

+- Until TS 4.1 is shipped with VSCode make sure to use the TS version of the workspace with is TS 4.1.
+This is already setup in the committed `.vscode/settings.json` file.
+Note that if you open VSCode on a package of the monorepo then VSCode will not see that `.vscode` directory and thus not allow you to set the workspace version to 4.1.
+You can however add the same kind of `.vscode/settings.json` config at in the package directory and then you can select TS 4.1.
+See [#75](https://github.com/tydoc/tydoc/issues/75) for more detail.

 ## Extractor Architecture

 Tydoc has three decoupled layers internally.
 These layers are: